Weight loss meds prescribed online, delivered discretely to your door

 Mysimba has two active ingredients that, although not fully understood, are thought to be complementary in the way they work.
 Bupropion helps to reduce your appetite so that you do not feel as hungry and are satisfied with less food.
 Naltrexone is thought to curb your food cravings which reduces your desire to eat.
 The combination of these two actions works together to help you lose weight.

-Although Mysimba has shown to be effective as a weight loss treatment and was approved for use in Europe in 2015, it does not have a license for this use on the NHS in the UK so is only available on a private prescription.
+Although Mysimba is shown to be effective as a weight-loss treatment and was approved for use in Europe in 2015, it does not have a license for this use by the NHS in the UK so is only available on a private prescription.

 Mysimba is a prolonged release tablet which is blue in colour.
 The tablets are round and have NB-890 embossed on one side.

 What information do we need to know about you?

 - you are pregnant, trying to become pregnant or are breastfeeding

 - you are under 18 or over 75 years old

 - you have any allergies to any of the ingredients in Mysimba or are taking any medicines that contain any of the active ingredients in Mysimba

 - you have severe liver disease, end-stage renal disease, uncontrolled hypertension, history of seizures or fits, CNS tumour, opioid dependence, acute alcohol, opioid or benzodiazepine withdrawal, history of bipolar disorder, bulimia or anorexia nervosa